 Bonus Recipe: Meyer Lemon Mousse with Fresh Berries

 - Meyer Lemon Curd is tangy and decadent spooned straight from the jar, but resist temptation so you can try this simple, luscious mousse.
 Transfer all of the lemon curd to a medium bowl.
-Whip 2 cups of whipping cream along with 3 tablespoons of confectioners’ sugar until soft peaks form.
+Whip 2 cups of heavy cream along with 3 tablespoons of confectioners’ sugar until soft peaks form.
 Using a rubber spatula, fold a glob of the whipped cream into the lemon curd to lighten it.
 Gently fold in the rest of the whipped cream.
 Spoon the mousse into parfait glasses, alternating layers with fresh berries of your choice.
 Refrigerate until ready to serve or up to 1 week.

 Hungry for more?
 Chow down on these: